Thomas Jefferson University Hospital

-Thomas Jefferson University Hospital is the flagship hospital of Jefferson Health, a multi-state non-profit health system based in Philadelphia.
+Thomas Jefferson University Hospital is a level 1 trauma center and teaching hospital located in Center City, Philadelphia, Pennsylvania. is the flagship hospital of Jefferson Health, a multi-state non-profit health system based in Philadelphia.
 The hospital serves as the teaching hospital for Thomas Jefferson University.
 With 937 licensed beds and 63 operating rooms, it is the second-largest hospital in Pennsylvania as of 2018.